 Laid Off?
-Here’s How to Deal.
+Here’s How To Seize The Opportunity

 Getting laid off is not the same thing as being fired, and any true professional knows this.
 Nate Masterson, the human resources manager for Maple Holistics, a beauty and wellness company dedicated to natural products, encourages constantly reminding yourself this.
 “One thing to consider about getting laid off, as opposed to getting fired, is that the decision was more objective than subjective,” he says.
 “Although being laid off is disheartening, try to focus on the idea that you were not let go as a result of your abilities.”
 Once you’ve recognized this fact, you’ll have the confidence to take the next steps.

 We know how tempting the thought of going to bed without having to set an alarm is, but John Crossman, CEO of real estate firm Crossman & Company, stresses the importance of sticking to your regular schedule and, perhaps, even improving upon it post-job.
 “Here is the plan: Eat healthy, exercise, drink water, get rest,” he says.
 “Live like you still have a job.
 Get up at the same time, get dressed, and spend your working hours getting a new job.”
 If you’re awake and ready for the day, you’ll have no reason to avoid sending out those killer applications.